bup/bup/Documentation/bup-index.1.md

 # NOTES

-At the moment, bup will ignore Linux attributes (cf. chattr(1) and lsattr(1)) on some systems (any big-endian systems where sizeof(long)
-< sizeof(int)).
-This is because the Linux kernel and FUSE currently
-disagree over the type of the attr system call arguments, and so on big-endian systems there's no way to get the results without the risk of stack corruption (http://lwn.net/Articles/575846/).
-In these situations, bup will print a warning the first time Linux attrs are relevant during any index/save/restore operation.

 bup makes accommodations for the expected "worst-case" filesystem timestamp resolution -- currently one second; examples include VFAT, ext2, ext3, small ext4, etc.  Since bup cannot know the filesystem